-- (1) These amounts reflect the discretionary cash bonuses earned by each of the NEOs in fiscal year 2012.
-Discretionary cash bonuses earned by each of the NEOs in fiscal year 2012 are being paid in three equal annual installments beginning in January 2013. - (2) The Company did not grant any stock awards to any of the NEOs during fiscal years 2010, 2011 or 2012. - (3) The Company did not grant any option awards to any of the NEOs during fiscal years 2010, 2011 or 2012. - (4) The Company did not utilize any non-equity incentive plans in order to pay compensation to its NEOs in fiscal year 2012.
+- (1) There were no discretionary cash bonuses earned by each of the NEOs in fiscal year 2014. - (2) The Company did not grant any stock awards to any of the NEOs during fiscal years 2012, 2013 or 2014. - (3) The Company did not grant any option awards to any of the NEOs during fiscal years 2012, 2013 or 2014. - (4) The Company did not utilize any non-equity incentive plans in order to pay compensation to its NEOs in fiscal year 2014.
 While it is the Company's policy to provide each of the NEOs with an opportunity to earn cash bonuses that are correlated with the Company's financial performance, the payment of the bonuses are ultimately subject to the discretion of the Compensation Committee.
-See "Compensation Discussion and Analysis Total Compensation for Executive Officers Discretionary Cash Bonuses." - (5) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under all defined benefit and actuarial pension plans.
-In accordance with SEC rules, to the extent the aggregate change in present value of all defined benefit and actuarial pension plans for a particular fiscal year would have been a negative amount, the amount has instead been reported as \$0 and the aggregate compensation for the NEO in the "Total" column has not been adjusted to reflect the negative amount.
-In addition, to the extent that the change in present value of any particular defined benefit or actuarial pension plan for a particular year was a negative amount, the negative amount has not been used to offset the positive change in present value associated with the other applicable defined benefit or actuarial pension plans.
-The aggregate negative change in the present value of the non-qualified deferred compensation plan and pension and retirement benefits for certain NEOs in certain fiscal years was as follows: (i) fiscal year 2012 fiscal year Allan L. Bridgford, (\$175,106) and Hugh Wm.
-Bridgford, (\$183,687), (ii) fiscal year 2011 fiscal year

-- Allan L. Bridgford, (\$88,966) and Hugh Wm.
-Bridgford, (\$94,649) and (iii) fiscal year 2010 fiscal year Allan L. Bridgford, (\$107,334) and Hugh Wm.
-Bridgford, (\$118,466). - (6) Consists of matching contributions to the Bridgford Foods Retirement Savings 401(k) plan made by the Company on behalf of each of the NEOs and, for 2012 only, a \$6,000 payment to offset the negative impacts arising from the cancellation of supplemental executive health benefits.
-In addition, the amount for Mr. Simmons includes premiums in the amount of \$24,376 for life and disability insurance policies issued for the benefit of Mr. Simmons and his designees. - (7) Years 2010 and 2011 were 52 weeks.
+See "Compensation Discussion and Analysis Total Compensation for Executive Officers Discretionary Cash Bonuses." - (5) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under all defined benefit and supplemental pension plans.
+In accordance with SEC rules, to the extent the aggregate change in present value of all defined benefit and supplemental pension plans for a particular fiscal year would have been a negative amount, the amount has instead been reported as \$0 and the aggregate compensation for the NEO in the "Total" column has not been adjusted to reflect the negative amount.
+In addition, to the extent that the change in present value of any particular defined benefit or supplemental pension plan for a particular year was a negative amount, the negative amount has not been used to offset the positive change in present value associated with the other applicable defined benefit or supplemental pension plans (as was the case in fiscal year 2012 for Allan L. Bridgford and Hugh Wm.
+Bridgford).
+The aggregate negative change in the present value of the non-qualified deferred compensation plan and pension and retirement benefits for certain NEOs in certain fiscal years was as follows: (i) fiscal year 2014 Allan L. Bridgford, (\$108,940), Hugh Wm.
+Bridgford (\$101,195), (ii) fiscal year 2013 Allan L. Bridgford, (\$122,235), Hugh Wm.
+Bridgford (\$215,627), and John V. Simmons (\$60,233), and (iii) fiscal year 2012 Allan L. Bridgford, (\$175,106) and Hugh Wm.
+Bridgford, (\$183,687). - (6) Consists of matching contributions to the Bridgford Foods Retirement Savings 401(k) plan made by the Company on behalf of each of the NEOs, except Allan L. Bridgford, and, for 2013 and 2014, an \$8,000 payment to offset the negative impacts arising from the cancellation of supplemental executive health benefits.
+In addition, the amount for Mr. Simmons includes premiums in the amount of \$24,376 for life and disability insurance policies issued for the benefit of Mr. Simmons and his designees. - (7) Years 2013 and 2014 were 52 weeks.
 Year 2012 was 53 weeks.